Damon Wilson (American football)

-Damon Wilson is an American football coach.
+Damon Wilson is an American college football coach.
 He is the head football coach at Morgan State University in Baltimore.
 Wilson was previously the head football coach at Bowie State University in Bowie, Maryland for 12 years, from 2009 through May 2022.
 Wilson played college football at Bowie State, earning all-Central Intercollegiate Athletic Association (CIAA) honors in 1997 and 1998.